Digiex/M4V-Converter/README.md

 Dependencies
 ------------

 If your on OS X you will need [Homebrew](http://brew.sh).
 You will also need ffmpeg and bash.
-To get these you simple execute 'brew install bash ffmpeg' in terminal.
+To get these execute 'brew install bash ffmpeg' in terminal.

+If your using linux this script should work if you have ffmpeg installed.
+Although this remains untested at the moment.